Accenture/AmpliGraph/docs/ampligraph.latent_features.rst

 + :ref:`Regularizer <ref-reg>`
 + :ref:`Initializer <ref-init>`

-The first three elements are included in the :class:`~models.ScoringBasedEmbeddingModel` class and they inherit from `Keras Layer <https://www.tensorflow.org/api_docs/python/tf/keras/layers/Layer/>`_.
+The first three elements are included in the :class:`ScoringBasedEmbeddingModel` class and they inherit from `Keras Layer <https://www.tensorflow.org/api_docs/python/tf/keras/layers/Layer/>`_.

 Further, for the scoring layer and the loss function, AmpliGraph features abstract classes that can be extended to